91ahmed/CsvtoSql/README.md

 ## CsvtoSQL
-PHP class to extract data from (csv) file and transform it to (sql) file as insert statement.
+PHP class to extract data from (csv) file and transform it to (sql) insert statement.

 ### Install
 via composer